mmdmcy/paswo/README.md

 1. Enter the website name (required)
 2. Optionally add username and email
 3. Either generate a secure password or enter your own
-4. Click "Add to List" to save
+4. Click "Add Entry" to save

 ### Password Generation
-1. Select desired special characters (all enabled by default)
-2. Choose to include uppercase letters (enabled by default)
-3. Set password length (1-99 characters)
-4. Optionally add required text
-5. Click "Generate Password"
+1. Use the various options to customize your password:
+   - **Length**: Set the desired length (no minimum).
+   - **Special characters**: Select specific characters or use "Toggle All".
+   - **Uppercase**: Include or exclude uppercase letters.
+   - **Dashes**: Add dashes at regular intervals.
+   - **Exclude similar chars**: Prevent similar characters (I, l, 1, O, 0).
+   - **Required text**: Include specific text in the password.
+   - **Exclude chars**: Specify characters to avoid.
+2. Click "Generate" to create the password.

 ### Managing Stored Passwords
-- **View**: All passwords are displayed in the right panel
+- **View**: All passwords are displayed in the main table.
-- **Edit**: Select an entry and click "Edit" to modify
+- **Copy**: Click the clipboard icon (📋) next to the Website, Username, Email, or Password fields to copy their value to the clipboard.
+- **Edit**: Click the pencil icon (✎) next to the Website, Username, Email, or Password fields to edit them directly in the table.
+Press `Enter` to save changes.
-- **Delete**: Select an entry and click "Delete" to remove
+- **Delete**: Select an entry and click "Delete" to remove it without a confirmation prompt.
+- **Search & Filter**: Use the search bar and filter dropdown to find specific entries.
-- **Refresh**: Click "Refresh" to update the display
+- **Refresh**: Click "Refresh" to update the display.

 ### Security Options
-- **Master Password Reset**: Delete all data and start fresh
+- **Master Password Reset**: Delete all data and start fresh.
-- **Data Wipe**: Complete removal of all stored information
+- **Data Wipe**: Complete removal of all stored information.

 ## File Structure